talk2william/awesome-anxiety/README.rst

  # ~/.config/awesome/switch Blur

-To switch "Blur" theme you need to execute this command:
+To switch "Original" theme you need to execute this command:

  # ~/.config/awesome/switch Original